OutSystems/docs-odc/src/eap/building-apps/ui/interaction/display-data/filter-results.md

 ---
-summary: How to filter query results in OutSystems
+summary: Explore how to filter query results in OutSystems Developer Cloud (ODC) by adding conditions to Aggregates.
 tags:
 locale: en-us
 guid: 2a8244b0-c439-4463-9e98-3c5f2e4d4aa6